petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 You can do the following to make Azure Container Instances quota available for VM Image Builder:

 - Look up other usage of Azure Container Instances in your subscription.
 Remove any unneeded instances to make quota available for VM Image Builder.
-- VM Image Builder deploys Azure Container Instances only temporarily while a build is taking place.
+- VM Image Builder deploys Azure Container Instances only temporarily during a build.
 These instances are deleted after the build finishes.

-  If too many concurrent image builds are taking place in your subscription, you can consider delaying some of the image builds.
+  If too many concurrent image builds are running in your subscription, you can consider delaying some of the image builds.
 This delay reduces concurrent usage of Azure Container Instances in your subscription.

   If your image templates are set up for automatic image builds via triggers, VM Image Builder automatically retries such failed builds.
-- If the current Azure Container Instances limits for your subscription are too low to support your image-building scenarios, you can request an increase in your [Azure Container Instances quota](../../container-instances/container-instances-resource-and-quota-limits.md#next-steps).
+- If the current Azure Container Instances limits for your subscription are too low to support your image-building scenarios, you can [request an increase in your Azure Container Instances quota](../../container-instances/container-instances-resource-and-quota-limits.md#next-steps).

 > [!NOTE]
 > Azure Container Instances resources are required for [Isolated Image Builds](../security-isolated-image-builds-image-builder.md).

-### Too many Azure Container Instances are deployed within a period of time
+### Too many concurrent image builds within a period of time

 #### Error